Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-01.md

 https://developer.mozilla.org/en-US/docs/Web/HTML/Element

-Take a look at what the HTML5 Dr hsa to say about your tags: http://html5doctor.com
+Take a look at what the HTML5 Dr has to say about your tags: http://html5doctor.com

 Choose **one tag from each category** to present to your classmates.
+Include an example of the tags in use to show context.

 <!-- > -->

+1.
 - address
 - article, section, aside
 - nav, main
 - footer, header
 - h1-6, hgroup

+2.
 - blockquote
-- dd, dl, dt
+- dd, dl, dt, ul, ol, li
 - figure, figcaption
 - pre, code

-- ul, ool, li
+3.
 - a
 - abbr, time,
 - dfn
 - i, b, u, strong, em, sup, sub
 - mark, del, ins, q

+4.
 - area
-- audio, video, img, track
+- audio, video, source, img, track

 - embed, iframe, object